ni/measurement-plugin-python/README.md

 ### Developing a Minimal Python Measurement

-1. Open a command prompt, and change the working directory to `ni_measurement_generator`
+1. Open a command prompt and change the working directory to `ni_measurement_generator`.

     ``` cmd
     cd <path_of_template.py>